 The Technical University Bergakademie Freiberg (TU BAF) is the oldest existing educational institution for mining science in the world.
 It was founded in 1765 as a training center for miners.
 As a resource university, it focuses on exploring, extracting, processing, refining and recycling of raw materials.
+The Helmholtz Institute Freiberg (HIF) for resource technology is also located in Freiberg.
+The institute, founded in 2011, aims to develop new technologies to secure the supply of mineral- and metal-containing raw materials, to use raw materials more efficiently and to recycle in an environmentally friendly manner.
+In addition, the HIF strives to network exploration companies, mining companies and research institutions more closely at national and international levels.
 Furthermore, the Technical College of Technology "BSZ Julius Weisbach" offers training courses for state-certified geological technicians, drilling technicians and miners.